 Total compensation packages are important for employee recruitment and retention.
 Learn what total compensation is.

 Total compensation is an incredibly effective tool to utilize when attracting top talent and informing team members about the value of their benefits from your company.
-Understanding what total compensation is and how it works is essential to winning and retaining top talent.
+Understanding what total compensation is and how it works is essential to winning and retaining a great team.
 Additionally, it helps companies more thoroughly assess the total cost of a hire so they can budget accordingly.
+Read ahead to learn exactly what’s included and how to craft a robust total compensation package that works for your organization.

 Employers can show employees (or potential employees) the total value of the compensation and benefits they receive by supplying them with a total compensation document.